The Fishery Seafoods

 Shipping & Returns

 We strive to provide your products in the most economically efficient manner possible.
 We will receive quotes on possible shipping methods then contact you.
-Once we have received your order with your address, we will contact our shipping broker for quotes.
-We will then email you with a quote for your total order including shipping, handling, and insurance.
+Once we have received your order with your address, we will call you with our quote for shipping & handling.
 You can then provide your payment information by phone or email.
 After we have received payment, we will ship your products and provide you a tracking number.

 If Wrong Product is Received, or Product is Damaged